- Opéra in 5 acts

 *: Meyerbeer later wrote a romance for Valentine, ‘Parmi les pleurs’.

 The centrepiece is the Conjuration and Bénédiction des poignards (Blessing of the Swords), an electrifying, terrifying scene in which religious fanaticism inspires murder; monks and priests bless the noblemen and the municipal officers who will soon become murderers.
 “The musician’s inspiration is as vast, as terrible, as dark as those implacable passions that are arming themselves, as this sinister event which is about to come true,” Le Constitutionnel said.
 Its tremendous majesty reminded Janin of a hurricane, of the ocean.
-L’Indépendant thought that the scene’s dramatic expression would never be exceeded, because human genius has limits which could not be exceeded.
+L’Indépendant thought that the scene’s dramatic expression would never be exceeded, because human genius has limits that could not be exceeded.
 Berlioz called the Blessing of the Swords “one of the most shattering inspirations in the whole of art”; he amplified it for a concert performance in 1844:

 I had multiplied the soli of this sublime piece by twenty, and consequently there were eighty bass voices for the parts of the three monks and of Saint-Bris.
 The impression it made on the performers and those nearest to the orchestra exceeded anything hitherto experienced.
 As for me, I was seized with such a fit of nervous trembling that my teeth chattered as though I were in a violent fever.
 Notwithstanding the acoustic defects of the place, I do not think that such an effect in music has often been produced, and I regretted that Meyerbeer was not present.
 This terrible piece, which one might say had been written with electric fluid, by a gigantic galvanic pile, seemed to be accompanied by thunderclaps and sung by tempests.MEMOIRS OF HECTOR BERLIOZ FROM 1803 TO 1865 COMPRISING HIS TRAVELS IN GERMANY, ITALY, RUSSIA, AND ENGLAND, trans.
 Rachel (Scott Russell) Holmes and Eleanor Holmes, revised by Ernest Newman, Ch.
 LXIII